nomensa/coding-standards/javascript/README.md

     function foo(bar) {}
     ```

-- *Default*: There shall be no space from the function name and left bracket character.
+- There shall be no space from the function name and left bracket character.

     ```javascript
     // bad
     function foo (bar) {}

+    fooElement.onclick = function () {}

     // good
     function foo(bar) {}
-    ```

-- *Anonymous function*: There shall be one space from the function name and left bracket character.

-    ```javascript
-    // bad
     fooElement.onclick = function() {}

-    // good
-    fooElement.onclick = function () {}
     ```

 - Variables that are passed to and from functions should be descriptive.